-AAL has entered into cross currency interest rate swaps to hedge its exposure to foreign currency risk.
-From the commencement of US Bonds drawdown, AAL has designated the benchmark AUD interest cash flows as a fair value hedge, the principal exchange, the USD fixed interest cash flow and AUD interest margin cash flows as a cash flow hedge.
-The currency bases spread incorporated within the margin on the hedging instrument has been excluded from the hedging relationship and deferred in the foreign currency basis spread reserve.
+AAL has designated the principal exchange and benchmark AUD interest cash flows as a fair value hedge, and the USD fixed interest cash flows and AUD interest margin cash flows as a cash flow hedge.
+The currency basis spread incorporated within the margin on the hedging instrument has been excluded from the hedging relationship and deferred in the foreign currency basis spread reserve.